Manhunt is on for inmate who escaped from California prison

 Mendoza was sentenced to prison a year ago to serve a five-year term for using a deadly weapon during a Los Angeles County carjacking and evading or attempting to evade police while driving recklessly.

 He arrived at San Quentin in April and was assigned to a minimum-security inmate work crew in May, Gardea said.
-The dormitory is guarded day and night, but it is outside the main prison walls, he said.
+Mendoza lived in a dormitory behind a security fence, but he was with a work crew outside the prison fence when he walked away, he said.

 San Quentin is California’s oldest prison, opening in 1852.
 It houses more than 4,100 inmates, including those on death row.

-Note: This story clarifies that Mendoza left from a work assignment, not a dormitory, based on new information from corrections officials.